Skip to main content

 Large Bandwidth

-Due to small RC time constants plasmonic devices offer a unique electro-optic bandwidth >500 GHz.
+Thanks to small RC time constants plasmonic devices offer a unique electro-optic bandwidth well into the THz regime.

 Features